 On March 30, 2012, the Governor signed Chapter 57 of the Laws of 2012 (The Budget Bill).
 Part B of the Budget Bill amended section 3020-a of the Education Law relating to the appointment and selection of hearing officers and reimburseable hearing expenses.
+At it April 2012 meeting, the Board of Regents adopted the proposed amendment as an emergency rule, effective April 24, 2012.
+A Notice of Proposed and

-A Notice of Proposed and Emergency Rule Making will be published in the State Register on May 9, 2012.
+Emergency Rule Making was published in the State Register on May 9, 2012.
 A copy of the proposed amendment is attached.
 Supporting materials are available upon request from the Secretary to the Board of Regents.